The Hobbit: An Unexpected Journey: Theatrical release

 The world premiere of The Hobbit: An Unexpected Journey took place on 28 November 2012 at the Embassy Theatre in Wellington, New Zealand, with a full theatrical release in New Zealand on 12 December.
 The film was released 13 December 2012 in Europe, 14 December 2012 in India, Canada and United States, and 26 December 2012 (Boxing Day) in Australia.
-It was also screened at the 65th Royal Film Performance in London on 12 December 2012, an event held in aid of the Film & TV Charity.
+It was also screened at the 65th Royal Film Performance in London on 12 December 2012, an event that was held in aid of the Film & TV Charity and saw Prince William in attendance, who spoke with Martin Freeman about his enthusiasm for Tolkien's works.
+Prince Charles had visited Peter Jackson, the Wētā Workshop and met members of the cast a week before the New Zealand premiere.

 Around 100,000 people lined the red carpet on Courtenay Place for the film's premiere, and the entire event was broadcast live on TV in New Zealand, as well as streaming over the internet.

 An extended edition of the film had a limited re-release on 5 October 2015, accompanied by a special greeting from Peter Jackson.

 Home media

 The Hobbit: An Unexpected Journey was released on DVD, Blu-ray and Blu-ray 3D on 19 March 2013, with an extended edition, with 13 minutes of additional footage and three bonus discs containing approximately nine hours of special features, released on 5 November 2013.

+An Unexpected Journey's home video sales made a revenue of $99 million with 6.2 million copies sold, making it the third best-selling title of 2013 behind Despicable Me 2 and The Twilight Saga: Breaking Dawn – Part 2.
 In the United Kingdom, the film was released on 8 April 2013.

 An Unexpected Journey was released in Ultra HD Blu-ray on 30 November 2020 in the United Kingdom and on 1 December 2020 in the United States, along with the other films of the trilogy, including both the theatrical and the extended editions of the films.